 - A little far from downtown

-Rounding out the Highland neighborhoods Denver features on this list, Sunnyside is a great neighborhood where several of my friends live.
+Rounding out the Highland neighborhoods featured on this list, Sunnyside is a great neighborhood where several of my friends live.
 There are lots of spacious single family homes, and many offer expansive yards and friendly front porches.
 The streets are wide, clean, and covered in greenery.
 Along 38th Avenue you’ll a few solid restaurants and local businesses.
 Plus, you’re just over the bridge from RiNo, LoDo, and all that downtown offers.

 Pros of Sunnyside Neighborhood